Ramandeep Singh (footballer)

-Ramandeep Singh (born 27 June 1991 in Amritsar, Punjab) is a Professional Indian footballer who currently plays as a defender for Trau FC in the I-League.
+Ramandeep Singh (born 27 June 1991 in Amritsar, Punjab) is an Indian professional footballer who currently plays as a defender for Trau FC in the I-League.

 Career

 Air India

 After spending his youth with Tata Football Academy and Mumbai F.C.
 Singh signed for Air India FC in the I-League and made his first professional start for the club on 24 November 2011 against Pune F.C. at the Balewadi Sports Complex in which Air India lost 2-0.

 Eagles

 On 5 December 2013 it was announced that Ramandeep has signed up with Eagles F.C. of Kerala on loan for 2013-14 season along with Nadong Bhutia, Bijendra Rai, Avinabo Bag, Jagroop Singh, Bisheshwor Singh, Biswajit Saha and Govin Singh.
 Moreover, IMG-Reliance, the organisers of the proposed IPL-style football tournament Indian Super League, and Eagles F.C. will facilitate a two to six week training stint for the eight players with UK based Reading F.C.
 Academy.